-The CPLDC, in conjunction with the New York City Department of Small Business Services (NYCSBS), implemented and oversaw a comprehensive, multi-year Clean Streets program.
-One of the issues consistently identified in post-September 11, 2001, studies and reports on Chinatown had been sanitation.
-Chinatown, because of its unique neighborhood characteristics including its dense population, many restaurants, and fresh food markets, required a comprehensive Clean Streets program to address stated community concerns, including build-up of garbage, sidewalk cleanliness, and odor issues.
+The Chinatown Partnership LDC, in conjunction with the New York City Department of Small Business Services (SBS), implemented and oversaw a comprehensive, multi-year Clean Streets program.
+One of the issues consistently identified in post-September 11, 2001, studies and reports on Chinatown has been sanitation.
+Chinatown, because of its unique neighborhood characteristics including its dense population, many restaurants, and fresh food markets, requires a comprehensive Clean Streets program to address stated community concerns, including build-up of garbage, sidewalk cleanliness, and odor issues.

 The Clean Streets program served as a pilot, and allowed the community to see first-hand the benefits of this program.
 The community had the option of taking over the program upon completion of public funding.
 The program included manual and mechanical sweeping of the sidewalks, curbs and gutters, frequent removal of bagged litter from street corners, pressure cleaning of sidewalks, graffiti removal, and additional maintenance.
-The initiative also provided for the necessary public outreach and community relations work to ensure that the community understood the benefits of the pilot program and would began to take ownership of the services over time.
-The program did not replace any existing services provided by the City's Department of Sanitation, nor did it affect any type of decrease in garbage service in the geographic area that the program covered.
-The NYCSBS had developed expertise in overseeing and implementing such programs throughout the City with Business Improvement Districts and Local Development Corporations (LDC), and worked jointly with the CPLDC.
+The initiative also provided for the necessary public outreach and community relations work to ensure that the community understands the benefits of the pilot program and began to take ownership of the services over time.
+The program was not intended to replace any existing services provided by the City's Department of Sanitation, nor would it affect any type of decrease in garbage service in the geographic area that the program covered.
+The SBS had developed expertise in overseeing and implementing such programs throughout the City with Business Improvement Districts and LDC's, and would continue to work jointly with the Chinatown Partnership LDC.

-The Clean Streets program received initial funding through public investment, with the objective of the community taking over the program, and becoming an official Business Improvement District (BID), or similar program, under which the community would sustain the level of service over time.
+The Clean Streets program received initial funding through public investment, with the objective of the community taking over the program, and possibly becoming an official Business Improvement District (BID), or similar program, under which the community would sustain the level of service over time.